4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-flask-and-heroku.md

 flask run
 ```

-When you open the URL http://127.0.0.1:5000 in your browser, the debugger page will be displayed informing you that the index.html template was not found.
+When you open the URL `http://127.0.0.1:5000` in your browser, the debugger page will be displayed, informing you that the `index.html` template was not found.
 The main line of code in the code responsible for this error will be highlighted.
-In this case, it is the line return render_template('index.html').
+In this case, it is the line `return render_template('index.html')`.

 If you click on this line, the debugger will reveal more code so that you have more context to help you resolve the problem.

-You will probably see an error showing 'template not found (index.html)'.
+You will probably see an error showing **template not found (index.html)**.

-Lets create folder templates.
-In your application, you will use templates to render HTML which will display in the user’s browser.
-This folder contains our html form file index.html.
-Start editing your index.html file by writing the following code:
+Let's create folder templates.
+In your application, you will use templates to render HTML, which will display in the user's browser.
+This folder contains our HTML form file `index.html`.
+Start editing your `index.html` file by writing the following code:

 ```py
 <!DOCTYPE html>